 So you simply need to be able to type and share information in a clear, cohesive, and (ideally) entertaining manner.

-Creating an ebook is very inexpensive, and can often be done without any upfront investment.
+- Startup cost: Creating an ebook is very inexpensive, and can often be done without any upfront investment.

-Just like online courses, ebook income is highly variable, and depends on a number of factors–including the average number of sales, ebook price, and the size of your existing audience, to name a few.
+- Expected income: Ebook income is highly variable, and depends on a number of factors–including the average number of sales, ebook price, and the size of your existing audience, to name a few.

 Learn more about how to create an ebook in our post here.